-Note to Teachers: You may want to view Video Chapter 1 before this lesson activity.
+Note to Teachers: Video Chapter #1 complements this lesson activity.

 - 1. In this activity, students will create a presentation that describes various aspects of the Wisconsin Native groups that lived in Wisconsin and were eventually forced to leave their lands in the 1800s. - 2.
 Students will be divided into groups of five.
 Each group of students will be responsible for planning a presentation about one of the following Native American tribes.
 (List may be adjusted to class size.)